top of page

 Proactive Engagement

-Finally, we began presenting customers with useful reports and insights in exchange for learning about their feedback and business plans.
+Finally, we began presenting customers with useful reports and insights in exchange for feedback and learning about their business plans.

 We also organized online learning events and published blog posts to share new perspectives and information.

-Client retention has improved, and most importantly, the founder can now focus more on growth, margins, and his family.
+Client retention improved, and most importantly, the founder can now focus more on growth, margins, and his family.

 ______________________________